sh1dow3r/layer0/_posts/2020-04-14-Cuckoo_SIFT_With_Ansible.md

 <span style="color: #f2cf4a; font-family: Babas; font-size: 0.9em;">
 After we install the dependencies for the project we start with the first step, which is deploying our workstation to vCenter.
 To do so, we will edit the `vars.yml` section to  have the required information we need to deploy the vm.
 <img src="https://raw.githubusercontent.com/sh1dow3r/layer0/gh-pages/_posts/img/Sandbox/vars_content.png"/>
+`vars.yml` file contains a lot of varibles pertenatin the vCenter

 </span>